Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 Can Mullvad VPN unblock Netflix?

-Generally, no. Mullvad does not actively work to bypass streaming geo-restrictions.
-While you might occasionally get lucky with certain servers, Netflix and other platforms regularly detect and block Mullvad's IP addresses.
-If streaming is a priority, consider NordVPN or ExpressVPN.
+Generally, no. Mullvad doesn't actively work around streaming blocks.
+You might get lucky with certain servers occasionally, but Netflix and other platforms regularly spot and block Mullvad IPs.
+If streaming matters to you, pick NordVPN or ExpressVPN instead.

 Is Mullvad VPN worth €5/month?

-For privacy-focused users, absolutely.
-You're paying for a service that collects zero personal data, publishes its source code, and has proven its no-logs claims under real pressure.
-The lack of discounts means you're paying a fair, consistent price rather than a bait-and-switch promotional rate.
+For privacy-focused folks, yes.
+You're getting a service that collects zero personal data, publishes source code, and has proven its no-logs claims under actual pressure.
+The flat price means you're paying fair rates rather than getting hit with bait-and-switch promotions.

 Does Mullvad VPN work in China?

-Mullvad can work in China, but it's not optimized for bypassing the Great Firewall the way some competitors are.
-The "bridge" feature (using Shadowsocks or obfsproxy) can help, but success varies.
-If you specifically need a VPN for China, dedicated solutions like Astrill are more reliable.
+It can work there, but it's not specifically built to bypass the Great Firewall like some competitors are.
+The "bridge" feature (Shadowsocks or obfsproxy) sometimes helps, but results vary.
+If you need a VPN specifically for China, dedicated services like Astrill are more dependable.

 How does Mullvad compare to a free VPN?